Keep it close—Omar

 Avon stands at the free-throw line, palming the ball as he describes a disturbing revenge fantasy.
 “You know how these cracker motherfuckers do?
 When they kill a deer?
 Or like when they go out killing animals and whatnot?
 Get them on the front of the truck, tied up, stretched out so everybody could see it?”
 The message is clear.
 The stickup crew is the prey, and the Barksdales are the predators out on the hunt.

 The rest of the crew laughs at the apparent excess of the description, but Avon stands firm.
 “I’m serious.
 That’s what I want.
 I want that motherfucker on display.
 I’m going to send a message to the courtyard about this motherfucker so people know we ain’t playing.”
-This is not about the money. $20,000 is nothing to Avon.
+This is not about money. $20,000 is nothing to Avon.
 It is about the Game.
 As with the murder of Gant, Avon feels the need to maintain a fierce, unyielding control over the subjects of his domain, and the way to do that is to “send a message” through an overt public display of violence.

 This also explains Avon’s reaction when he learns from Stinkum and Wee-Bey that Omar is gay.
 Stringer is almost impressed (“so he got a lot of heart for a cocksucker”) but Avon raises the bounty.
 It is a simple equation.
 If Omar gets away with stealing Avon’s stash, then Omar has the upper hand.
 Avon can’t even admit out loud what he thinks it says about him if people perceive that he has been played by a homosexual.
 This idea disturbs Avon enough to make him miss the shot he takes (it is interesting that both Avon and Burrell talk of “sending a message” in this episode, and both miss shots–basketball and golf).
 This is no longer a business decision.
 It is an emotional one.

 The problem is that, while both Avon and Omar operate on emotional impulses, they are such opposing types of emotion.
-Avon acts out of fear, and is protective of his image above all else.
+Avon acts out of fear and is protective of his image above all else.
 As a result, he treats everybody according to how he sees them reflecting his image.
 We see this at the end of the scene, where Avon and Stringer discuss the problems they have been having in the Pit.
 Avon says “take care of all that,” giving Stringer the go-ahead to start starving out the low-level hoppers in D’Angelo’s employ.
 He is willing to intimidate and terrorize everybody, friend and enemy, to preserve his status as unquestioned king.

 Omar, on the other hand, brings people towards him.
 He is able to create a much smaller, more intimate world, one that can be ruled with compassion and not with fear.
 This may be based on Omar’s character, but it is also based on economics.
 The larger a corporation gets, the more insignificant and faceless its employees and customers become.
-It is the small company that has the best chance to know everybody by name, even if their profits will never compete with the big boys.
+It is a small company that has the best chance to know everybody by name, even if their profits will never compete with the big boys.

-Perhaps the real reason Avon is so threatened by Omar is because the community he creates suggests a completely different way of doing business in the projects.
+Perhaps the real reason Avon is so threatened by Omar is that the community he creates suggests a completely different way of doing business in the projects.
 Both Avon and Omar rely on violence and exploit the despair of drug addiction in the projects.
-But Omar suggest the possibility of at least sustaining a semblance of community as he runs his business.
+But Omar suggests the possibility of at least sustaining a semblance of the community as he runs his business.
 Avon himself may long for this type of community, as shown through his constant talk of the importance of family, as well as the scene-ending alley-oop he throws down on an assist from Stringer.
 He needs people close to him just as much as Omar or anybody else, but the size of his empire won’t allow it.
 Avon is still the king, and as such, he knows that any suggestion of a different way of doing things is a threat to his reign, and so it must be violently put down.